This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Add coconut oil to a medium skillet and cook over medium heat.
+• Heat the oil in a medium skillet over medium heat.
 Once hot, add the diced onion and pepper and stir until soft and onions are translucent, 4-5 minutes.
-Add the garlic and cook for another 1-2 minutes or until fragrant.
-Add the ground beef and cook, stirring frequently, until browned and no pink remains.
-Next add the taco seasoning and water and cook until thickened.
+Stir in the garlic and cook for another 1-2 minutes or until fragrant.

 • If using the cheese, open the lid and sprinkle the top with cheese then close the lid and remove from the heat and let sit for 5 minutes or until the cheese is melted.